 Model Program Development Division

 Office of Development, Testing, and

 Dissemination

 National Institute of Law Enforcement

-and Criminal Justice
+and Climinal Justice

 Law Enforcement Assistance

 Administration

 U.S. Department of Justice

 Washington, D.C.
 20531

 The submission form, Exemplary Project Recommendation, which covers a description of the recommended program, is included in the following pages of this brochure.
 Also included is the format that is to be followed in furnishing the required information, indicated by the various headings for the attachments to the submission form.
 In preparing the attachments, please repeat the headings of the format and provide all the required information.
+Submissions that do not adhere to this format will be returned to the applicant.

-The steps in the selection process are: (1) pre-screening by the staff of the Institute's Office of Development, Testing, and Dissemination; (2) on-site review by independent validators of those projects which pass the pre-screening; (3) selection by the Exemplary Projects Review Board, composed of the State Planning Agencies and LEAA Offices,
+The steps in the selection process are: (1) pre-screening by the staff of the Institute's Office of Development, Testing, and Dissemination; (2) on-site review by independent validators of those projects which pass the pre-screening; (3) selection by the Exemplary Projects Review Board, composed of the State Planning Agencies and LEAA Offices.